Go HomeAstrology Menu

 We're In The Movies

-In TV and movie westerns, Hermes is sometimes the unseen lookout who secretly puts out an alert to the rest of the gang that intruders are about to enter their hideout.
+In TV and movie westerns, Mercury/Hermes is sometimes the unseen lookout that secretly puts out an alert to the rest of the gang that intruders are about to enter their hideout.

-Still at other times, Hermes is the Army scout who rides off ahead of the mounted Calvary troops to let them know what they might be facing up ahead on the trail.
+Still at other times, the spirit of Mercury/Hermes is the Army scout that rides off ahead of the mounted Calvary troops to let them know what they might be facing up ahead on the trail.

-Finally, Hermes can perhaps be most clearly seen in the dual identity of the hero/highwayman Zorro (the fox) as he continually confounds California authorities in Mexico's fight for independence from the iron fist of Spain.
-The anti-hero figure of Zorro is simultaneously wise, cunning, charming, brave, and more than a wee bit romantic.
+Finally, Mercury/Hermes can perhaps be most clearly seen in the dual identity of the hero/highwayman Zorro (the fox) as he continually confounds California authorities in Mexico's fight for independence from the iron fist of Spain.
+The anti-hero figure of Zorro the fox (my personal favorite hero while growing up) is simultaneously wise, cunning, charming, brave, and more than a wee bit romantic.
+(Just call me Dr Zorro!)

 The Journey Begins

-In Greek mythology, Hermes is the guardian of the journey.
+In Greek mythology, Mercury/Hermes is the guardian of the journey.
 To illustrate this, here's a quote from mythologist Karl Kerenyi's book entitled Hermes, Guide of Souls.

 [Speaking first of the traveler:] "His [the traveler's] guardian is not Hermes, but Zeus, the god of the widest horizon and the firmest ground.
 In contrast, the situation of the journeyer is defined by movement, fluctuation.
 To someone more deeply rooted, even to the traveler, he (the journeyer) appears to be always in flight.
 In reality, he makes himself vanish ('volatilizes himself') to everyone, also to himself...
 With companions of the journey, one experiences openness to the extent of purest nakedness, as though he who is on the journey has left behind every stitch of clothing or covering."